Methodology

 What is the difference between backtesting and live trading results?

-When you compare backtesting vs live trading results, you are comparing two very different things that often look deceptively similar.
+When you compare backtesting vs live trading results, you are comparing two fundamentally different categories of evidence.
 A backtest applies a set of trading rules to historical price data to estimate how a strategy would have performed in the past.
 Live results record what actually happened when real orders were placed in real time, at real prices, with real money on the line.
 The first is a simulation; the second is evidence.

-The reason this distinction matters so much is that backtested or "historical" signal results routinely overstate what a strategy delivers when traded for real.
-A clean, rising equity curve from a backtest can be genuinely useful as a starting point, but it is built on a stack of assumptions - about prices, fills, costs, and timing - that rarely survive contact with a live market.
-Each optimistic assumption nudges the historical numbers a little higher than reality.
+The reason this distinction matters is that backtested results routinely overstate what a strategy delivers when traded for real.
+A clean, rising equity curve from a backtest can look compelling, but it is built on a stack of assumptions — about prices, fills, costs, and timing — that rarely survive contact with a live market.
+Each optimistic assumption nudges the historical numbers a little higher than reality will turn out to be.

 Throughout this article we treat a backtest as a hypothesis: a reasonable idea about what might work, worth investigating further.
-We treat live, timestamped, independently verifiable results as the closest thing to proof you can get.
-Keeping these two categories separate in your mind is one of the most practical defences against being misled by impressive-looking numbers.
+We treat live, timestamped, independently verifiable results as the closest thing to evidence you can get.
+Keeping these two categories clearly separate is one of the most practical defences against being misled by impressive-looking performance claims.

 Why do backtests overstate live performance?

-Several well-understood mechanisms cause historical results to look better than what traders actually achieve.
-Understanding each one helps you read a performance claim critically rather than taking it at face value.
+Several well-understood mechanisms cause historical results to look better than what traders achieve in practice.
+Understanding each one helps you read a performance claim critically, rather than taking it at face value.

-The most common issues compound on top of each other.
-A backtest might ignore costs, assume perfect fills, and quietly use information that would not have been available at the time - and each of these alone can be enough to turn a losing strategy into one that looks profitable on paper.
+These issues often compound on top of each other.
+A backtest might ignore costs, assume perfect fills, and quietly use information that would not have been available at the time the trade was made — and each of these factors alone can be enough to transform a marginal or losing strategy into one that looks profitable on paper.

 How do fees and slippage change the picture?

-Fees and slippage deserve special attention because they are the gap between the price you see and the price you get.
-Slippage is the difference between the expected execution price and the actual filled price; it tends to be worse in volatile or thinly traded markets, exactly the conditions where many signals fire.
+Fees and slippage deserve particular attention because they represent the gap between the price you see on a chart and the price you actually receive.
+Slippage is the difference between the expected execution price and the actual filled price; it tends to be worse in volatile or thinly traded conditions — which are often exactly the conditions in which signals fire.

-Consider an illustrative example.
-Imagine a backtest shows an average gain of 0.8% per trade across hundreds of trades, with no costs included.
-If realistic round-trip fees and typical slippage subtract, say, 0.3% per trade in practice, more than a third of the edge has evaporated before psychology or timing even enter the picture.
-These figures are purely illustrative - the point is the direction of the effect, not the exact numbers.
+As an illustrative example, consider a backtest showing an average gain of 0.8% per trade across a long sequence of trades, with no costs included.
+If realistic round-trip fees and typical slippage subtract an amount in that same order of magnitude, a substantial portion of the apparent edge evaporates before psychology or timing even come into play.
+These numbers are purely illustrative — the direction of the effect is what matters.

-The faster a strategy trades, the more brutal this becomes, because costs are paid on every single entry and exit.
-A strategy that looks comfortably profitable in a cost-free backtest can be break-even or worse once the real frictions of trading are honestly accounted for.
-Whenever you see a historical result, a fair question is simply: were fees and slippage included, and how were they estimated?
+The faster a strategy trades, the more significant this becomes, because costs are incurred on every entry and exit.
+A strategy that appears comfortably profitable in a cost-free backtest can be break-even or worse once trading frictions are honestly accounted for.
+A reasonable question when reviewing any historical result is simply: were fees and slippage included in this analysis, and if so, how were they estimated?

 What is the psychology gap between a backtest and real trading?

-A backtest executes every signal mechanically and without hesitation.
-It never feels fear after three losing trades in a row, never gets greedy near a target, and never widens a stop-loss because it "feels like" the position will recover.
-A human trading the same signals in real time experiences all of these pressures, and they routinely change the outcome.
+A backtest executes every signal mechanically and without any emotional response.
+It never hesitates after three losing trades in a row, never becomes overconfident near a target, and never widens a stop-loss because it ‘feels like’ the position will recover.
+A person trading the same signals in real time experiences all of these pressures, and they routinely affect the outcome.

-This gap is hard to quantify but easy to recognise.
-In a backtest, the rules are followed perfectly.
-In live trading, people skip the signal that came after a painful loss, take profits early out of anxiety, hold losers too long out of hope, or size up after a winning streak.
-Each of these deviations means the live results diverge from the tidy historical curve - usually for the worse.
+This gap is difficult to quantify precisely, but easy to recognise in retrospect.
+In a backtest, the rules are followed perfectly every time.
+In live trading, people skip a signal that came after a painful recent loss, take profits earlier than planned out of anxiety, hold losing positions longer than intended out of hope, or increase size after a winning streak.
+Each of these deviations moves live results away from the historical simulation — almost always for the worse.

-This is also where risk management stops being theory.
-Deciding your position size in advance, placing a stop-loss and honouring it, and only risking what you can afford to lose are the habits that keep the psychology gap from doing real damage.
-A historical chart cannot show whether a trader had the discipline to follow the plan when money was actually at stake - which is one more reason live evidence matters.
+This is also where risk management becomes essential rather than optional.
+Deciding position size in advance, placing a stop-loss and honouring it, and only risking what you can afford to lose are habits that limit the damage from the psychology gap.
+No historical chart can confirm whether a trader had the discipline to follow a plan when real money was on the line — which is one more reason live evidence carries more weight than past simulation results.

 What does a credible, verifiable track record look like?

-Because backtests are so easy to flatter, the burden of proof should sit with live, real-time evidence.
-A trustworthy provider does not just show you where a strategy could have made money in the past; they show you what it has done since they started publishing, with no ability to edit history after the fact.
+Because backtests are straightforward to construct to look impressive, the evidential weight should rest with live, real-time records.
+A trustworthy provider does not just show where a strategy could theoretically have made money in the past; they show what it has done since they began publishing signals publicly, with no ability to revise history after the outcome is known.

-When assessing any signal source, it is reasonable to ask for results that meet a higher standard.
-The goal is not to find a flawless record - drawdowns and losing periods are normal and honest - but to confirm the numbers describe reality rather than a curve fitted to the past.
+When evaluating any signal source, it is reasonable to ask specifically for a list of every signal posted, with the exact time it was sent and the market price at that moment, alongside a record of what actually happened.
+A provider who cannot or will not produce this level of granularity likely does not have a genuine live record to share.
+The goal is not to find a flawless track record — drawdowns and losing periods are part of honest documentation — but to confirm the numbers describe reality rather than a tailored narrative.

-A backtest that openly states its assumptions can still be a useful research tool.
-The problem is never that a backtest exists; the problem is treating it as a promise.
-Used honestly, it generates a hypothesis.
-Used dishonestly, it becomes a marketing prop dressed up as a guarantee of future gains - and no past result, backtested or live, can guarantee what happens next.
+A backtest presented transparently, with its assumptions clearly stated, can still be a useful research tool.
+The problem is not that backtests exist; the problem is treating them as proof of future performance.
+Used honestly, they generate hypotheses.
+Used dishonestly, they become marketing material dressed up as evidence — and no past result, simulated or live, can guarantee what happens next.

 How should you treat backtests when judging signals?

 Treat a backtest as the beginning of a question, not the end of one.
-It can tell you that an idea is worth a closer look, that a strategy behaved sensibly across different market conditions, or that an approach is logically coherent.
-What it cannot do is prove that you, trading in real time with real costs and real emotions, will see the same numbers.
+It can indicate that an idea is worth investigating further, that a strategy behaved sensibly across different market conditions, or that an approach is logically coherent.
+What it cannot do is demonstrate that you, trading in real time with real costs and real emotional responses, will achieve equivalent results.

-A practical approach is to mentally discount any historical claim until it has been backed by live, dated, verifiable performance over a meaningful period that includes both strong and weak markets.
-Ask how costs were handled, whether the test could have peeked at future data, and whether the published record is complete.
-Vague answers are themselves informative.
+A practical approach is to require any historical claim to be supported by a live, dated, and independently verifiable record over a meaningful period that spans both favourable and difficult market conditions.
+Ask how costs were handled, whether the test could have used future data, and whether the published record is complete.
+Vague or evasive responses to these questions are informative in themselves.

-Finally, keep the stakes in proportion.
-No amount of backtesting or live history removes the underlying reality that trading carries genuine risk, results vary widely between individuals, and losses are likely for many traders.
-Position sizing, stop-losses, and risking only what you can afford to lose are not optional extras - they are what stands between an imperfect strategy and a damaging one.
+Keep the stakes in proportion regardless of what any backtest suggests.
+Trading carries genuine risk, results vary significantly between individuals, and losses are likely for many traders.
+Position sizing, stop-losses, and risking only what you can afford to lose are not supplementary considerations — they are what stands between an imperfect strategy and a damaging financial outcome.
 Past performance, however it is presented, does not guarantee future results.

 Risk note: This guide is educational and is not financial advice.
 Crypto trading is high-risk.
 Never trade with money you cannot afford to lose, use position sizing, and remember that past performance does not guarantee future results.